 Others claimed that they never thought Trump would run because of the requirement that candidates file a financial disclosure form.
 Whatever the reasons, one thing is clear: the 2012 presidential campaign was not nearly as entertaining without Trump as a contender.

-One of the more entertaining political events recently, of course, was the White House Correspondents’ Association annual dinner, where President Obama “exercised his revenge" after weeks of attacks from Trump, "joking that the billionaire businessman could bring change to the White House, transforming it from a stately mansion into a tacky casino with a whirlpool in the garden.”
+One of the more entertaining political events of the campaign was the 2011 White House Correspondents’ Association dinner, where President Obama “exercised his revenge" after weeks of attacks from Trump, "joking that the billionaire businessman could bring change to the White House, transforming it from a stately mansion into a tacky casino with a whirlpool in the garden.”

 According to The Huffington Post: